hacktivist123/CSS-Playground/README.md

 # CSS-Playground

-These are projects is off on an [Advanced CSS & SASS course](https://www.udemy.com/course/advanced-css-and-sass/) but I built it with ReactJS and styled-components instead.
+These are projects off an [Advanced CSS & SASS course](https://www.udemy.com/course/advanced-css-and-sass/) but I built it with ReactJS and styled-components instead.